Header menu logo bristlecone

 val atIteration: iteration: int<iteration> -> EstimationEngine.Solution list -> currentIteration: int<iteration> -> EstimationEngine.OptimStopReason

-<summary> End the optimisation procedure when a minimum number of iterations is exceeded. </summary>
+<summary> End on or after a minimum number of iterations. </summary>

 [<Measure>] type iteration